 Because drugs and alcohol lower people’s inhibitions, some LGBTQ+ people may use drugs as a way to find temporary relief.

-Risk Of Homelessness
+Discrimination And The Risk Of Homelessness

 Much like the LGBTQ+ community, people experiencing homelessness have a high risk of substance abuse and addiction.